 Although everyone aims to succeed when starting a business, the reality is that some entrepreneurs unfortunately don’t.
 It might be because things aren’t working out, it might be because you have other things you have to tackle in your life, or it could even be that you’re ready to start a different business.
 Whatever the reason, it is never a fun thing to figure out how to close a business, but turning the page can also provide peace of mind and open opportunities for new ventures ahead.
 You never know what’s on the other side.

 It’s also, of course, necessary from a legal standpoint to physically close a business.
 Shuttering a company means doing more than putting up a sign that reads “Closed.”
 Although many entrepreneurs are familiar with the process of starting a company—including incorporating, filing for trademarks, and drafting business plans—they might not know the appropriate legal method for how to close a business.

-Here’s what you need to know about how to properly close a business, and make sure you stay within the law, too.
+Here’s what you need to know about how to close a business—properly.

 If you need to shut down your company, don’t immediately jump into filing a dissolution.
-Especially if your legal structure is a corporation or LLC.
-And that’s because the decision isn’t entirely yours.
+This especially applies to you if your legal structure is a corporation or LLC.
+And, obviously, that’s because the decision may not be entirely your’s.

-What we mean is the board of directors at a corporation or managing members at an LLC must first vote and agree on the dissolution.
+What we mean is, if they exist, the board of directors at a corporation or managing members at an LLC must first vote and agree on the dissolution.
 And, in the case of public corporations, votes from shareholders are also counted with the board of directors.

 If you can’t secure your vote, then you’ll need to figure out where the dissonance is among your ownership or directors—you can’t close a business without it.
 But, if you have enough votes in favor of a dissolution, then you can move on to the next step.

-→Too Long; Didn’t Read (TL;DR): If you’re a corporation or an LLC, you’ll have to get approval from your board, shareholders, or managing members before you can go forward with closing your business.
+To sum up this part of the closing a business checklist, if you’re a corporation or an LLC, you’ll have to get approval from your board, shareholders, or managing members before you can go forward with closing down your business.

 The first thing to note is that this step is only required for public corporations figuring out how to close a business.
 If you’re not public, you can move on to Step 3.